wearefuturegov/coronavirus-service-directory/README.md

 rails s
 ```

+There's a seed file that will fill the database with fake data.

 It will be on localhost:3000.

 If you're using Docker, `docker-compose up` will set up a local database for you.